 The Practice of Writing

-Trying our hands at a variety of experimental forms, in this course we will bring our attention to events best told as stories, questions best explored as brief essays, discoveries and mysteries best told as poems, and other explorations of connection between what we have experienced and what we might say.
+Trying our hands at a variety of experimental forms, we will bring our attention to events best told as stories, questions best explored as brief essays, discoveries and mysteries best told as poems, and other explorations of connection between what we have experienced and what we might say.

 This course is for writers interested in pushing their practice in multiple directions, and for teachers who want to engage the widest variety of student writers.